laboratory-for-translational-medicine/SlicerCineTrack/README.md

 ## Setup Instructions

-A video is attached to show sample usage and behaviour of SlicerCineTrack.
+The video below demonstrates sample usage and behaviour of SlicerCineTrack.
 This demo can also be performed locally, using the provided steps and dataset below.